How to Organize Your Life as New Parents

 While your spouse is at work…

-These are all the sweet troubles you will get used to over time, and you’ll realize that being new parents can be a unique and incredible gift everyone should be able to experience.
+These are all the sweet troubles you will get used to over time, and you’ll realize that being a new parent can be a unique and incredible gift everyone should be able to experience.